appcelerator-archive/amp/docs/agent.md

 Default: 0

-#### metricsBufferPeriod
+#### metricsPeriod

-System Variable: METRICS_BUFFER_PERIOD
+System Variable: METRICS_PERIOD

-indicate to the agent to keep the metrics in memory and send them in one message every METRICS_BUFFER_PERIOD seconds if METRICS_BUFFER_PERIOD = 0 then the metrics are sent one by one
+indicate to the agent to keep the metrics in memory and send them in one message every METRICS_PERIOD seconds.
+During the period, the metrics values add added in order to send their average value at the end of the period.
+So it sends only one metrics message to Nats per container each period.
 Default: 30 seconds

-#### metricsBufferSize

-System Variable: METRICS_BUFFER_SIZE

-It's the maximum number of metrics messages the agent can keep in memory.
-If the end of buffer is reached before the end of the time period then the agent send the metrics in one message anyway if METRICS_BUFFER_SIZE = 0 then the metrics are sent one by one
-Default: 1000